 In a few years, the school hopes to offer a senior elective in nanotech that will provide a rich experience and allow for dual credit in partnership with a local community college.

 As for teachers, they attended summer classes, took on internships or attended boot camps from NanoProfessor, a Skokie-based provider of nano curricula and tools for schools.
+(Updated in 2014: this group appears to have gone out of business.)

 In going nano, the school is taking a large leap and the teachers and administrators are enthused about the new worlds they are opening up to students.